-Claim: The artificial sweetener Splenda was inadequately tested and is unsafe.
+Claim: The artificial sweetener Splenda was inadequately tested and is unsafe for human consumption.

 Example:[Collected via the Internet, 2014]